MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_destroycontextallocation.md

-### -param hAdapter [in]
+### -param hAdapter

 [in] A handle to the graphics adapter for which the allocation was created.
 The display miniport driver receives the handle from the <b>DeviceHandle</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560942">DXGKRNL_INTERFACE</a> structure in a call to its <a href="https://msdn.microsoft.com/ffacbb39-2581-4207-841d-28ce57fbc64d">DxgkDdiStartDevice</a> function.

-### -param hAllocation [in]
+### -param hAllocation

 [in] A handle that was assigned by the DirectX graphics subsystem to the allocation.
-The display miniport driver receives the handle from the <b>hAllocation</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451242">DXGKARGCB_CREATECONTEXTALLOCATION</a> structure in the call to the<a href="https://msdn.microsoft.com/b6b142a4-20eb-4368-bd7f-8a25f4fe48ca">DxgkCbCreateContextAllocation</a>
+The display miniport driver receives the handle from the <b>hAllocation</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451242">DXGKARGCB_CREATECONTEXTALLOCATION</a> structure in the call to the<a href="https://msdn.microsoft.com/b6b142a4-20eb-4368-bd7f-8a25f4fe48ca">DxgkCbCreateContextAllocation</a> function.
-                                    function.

 ## -returns